GDRX Logo

 1. Track fatigue, arousal, and recovery

-Poor diet and stamina loss often go hand in hand.
+Poor diet and loss of stamina often go hand in hand.
 Keep a check on the following signs:

 • Arousal fading quickly